 Another thing I like to monitor is overused or “crutch” words.
 Basically, you don’t want to get into a rhythm of using the same word over and over.
 Doing so will make the text seem mechanical.
 If you’re using MS Word there isn’t a good way to check word frequency that I’m aware of (though if anyone knows how to do so, please drop me a line in the comments!).
 What I do with Word Docs is write any word I feel like I’m seeing too often while I proof, then search for that word to see how often it appears.

 If you’re a Scrivener user like me, you can use the software’s Text Statistics function (found under the Project menu) to see several interesting statistics.
 The Word Frequency option will create a report showing how often different words appear.
 This is a function I couldn’t live without.
-I’m a constant user of crutch words, so having software assisted ways of self-correcting has been very important for me.
+I’m a constant user of crutch words, so having software-assisted ways of self-correcting has been very important for me.

 Speaking of editing software, there are two tools I’ve encountered recently that might be beneficial during the editing step.
-I will leave them here with only a brief word, as I’d like to learn more about them and provide a more in-depth write up in the future.
+I will leave them here with only a brief word, as I’d like to learn more about them and provide a more in-depth write-up in the future.

 Grammarly is a web-based tool that offers free and paid services.
-Basically, it adds a grammar and spell checking tool to your browser.
+Basically, it adds a grammar and spell-checking tool to your browser.
 It also has the option to upload a file, run the Grammarly check, and download it back into the original format.
 Using MS Word, you get a file not only with the Grammarly correction but those corrections are treated as Tracked Changes so we can easily differentiate them from other edits.

 While I like Grammarly, they hide a fair bit of the tool behind a paywall.
 The free tool is useful for basic grammar, spelling, and usage concerns, but not much more.

 Hemingway Editor doesn’t offer any spelling assistance, but what it does is still invaluable.
-The free to use tool is entirely web-based, and they do offer an offline application for purchase.
+The free-to-use tool is entirely web-based, and they do offer an offline application for purchase.
 Hemingway Editor doesn’t provide a file upload option, forcing users to copy and paste their text into the browser.
-Once Hemingway Editor has the text, it identifies adverb use, passive voice, and hard to read phrases and sentences.
+Once Hemingway Editor has the text, it identifies adverb use, passive voice, and hard-to-read phrases and sentences.
 The tool won’t offer alternatives, but it does point to areas that could use review or improvement.

 I like Hemingway Editor for short pieces of writing, like a back cover blurb or description.
-Confusing sentences and passive voice are critical to avoid in these places, making Hemingway Editor a great means of trim and finessing your prose.
+Confusing sentences and passive voice are critical to avoid in these places, making Hemingway Editor a great means of trimming and finessing your prose.
 For a longer piece, I’ll usually paste in a section that I think needs work and see what Hemingway thinks.

 I would suggest giving both of these tools a try.
-They can be a real boon while editing to catch hard to spot spelling errors or phrases that could stand a rework for clarity.
+They can be a real boon while editing to catch hard-to-spot spelling errors or phrases that could stand a rework for clarity.

 Think Like an Editor